kwasii/sdsproject/Project_Ideas.md

 2. Linking Social Impact of a CEO with the popularity of the respective company
 3. Sentiment about company depending on the sentiment about the CEO of a company
 4. Linking sentiment about a company to its stock market value
+5. Linking FOI to educational level of countries